ubikasec/ubika-waap-extra/use-cases/SSL and Confidentiality/SSL certificate management with ACME/README.md

 This use case can be deployed using either the standalone or docker version of acme.sh, but for ease of deployment, **we will cover the Docker deployment only**, using a docker compose stack.

 In order to get a certificate from the Certificate Authority (CA), an authentication step is required, known as an ACME challenge.
-There are several types of challenges (which are supported by acme.sh), but for ease of deployment, **we will only cover the DNS based challenge**.
+There are several types of challenges (which are supported by acme.sh), but for ease of deployment, **we will only cover the DNS based challenges (DNS and DNS-alias)**.

 Make sure that the docker container is deployed on a machine that can reach the API of the WAAP.